 file sharing companies have secretly installed adware/spyware programs;

-typically when the "main" file sharing program was installed.
+typically when the said file sharing program was installed.
+Viruses

-A controversial aspect of file sharing is piracy.
+The most controversial aspect of file sharing is piracy

 There has been a crackdown on illegal file sharing by media bodies

 such as the 'Recording Industry Association of America'.
+The RIAA

-They have correctly cited that downloading and uploading copyrighted materials without
+have correctly cited that downloading and uploading copyrighted

-Many users, especially in the US, have been taken to court, or,
+infringement laws.
+Many users, especially in the US, have been taken